JammUtkarsh/blog/source/_draft/non-dev-container.md

 Ultimately, containers were designed to solve a specific problem.
 As an *Indian*, I discovered ways to use it for my own purposes as well.
 There are or will be some downsides to using containers for the things I mentioned above.

 1. **No GUI interaction**: You will only be learning Linux in the shell (though that's where you will be working in production).
-2. **Bandwidth Consumption**: downloading a Docker image and running VSCode in the container consumes a lot of bandwidth.
+2. **Bandwidth Consumption**: downloading a Docker image and running VS Code in the container consumes a lot of bandwidth.
 When there is no internet, even if you have an image downloaded, you can't open and run it on an IDE.
 But there is always a workaround. **Vim**
 3. **Processing Power**: You do need a good workstation to run Docker, especially if you are a Windows or macOS user.
 It consumes a significant amount of power, memory, and CPU.
 That's because Docker needs to run a Linux VM first.

-## Colclusion
+## Conclusion

 Docker and Linux are just tools, just like a knife and a samurai sword.
 You want to cut the veggies with a knife or a samurai sword; it totally depends on you.
 One might make you look cooler, while the other might make you more effective.